Who should be concerned about the sun and heat while visiting Disney World?

 - A large percentage of the attractions at Animal Kingdom are outdoors and/or have exposed outdoor queues.
 Some of the animal viewing areas are located amidst tree cover, but you’ll still be exposed to some sunlight.
 Animal Kingdom now has evening hours, so stick to early morning or evening hours there, if possible.

-- Take frequent breaks in air conditioned locations such as restaurants and stores.
+- Take frequent breaks in air-conditioned locations such as restaurants and stores.
 Many of the stores are connected inside and they’re air conditioned.
 You can sometimes walk a full street length by walking inside the stores.

 - Use portable cooling devices (see below).

 - Stay hydrated!
 This is so important.
 Be sure to drink a lot.
 You can get free cups of ice water anywhere that Disney sells fountain drinks.
+Many people find that the free water at the Starbucks locations in each park is the most filtered and best tasting.

 The truth about using sunscreen while at Disney World